The Two Queens Mine fraud of 1908

 The manufacturers' plates have been removed from the pieces of equipment.
 After our trip, I posted this photo on the "Unidentified Engines" forum at www.smokstak.com to ask for help in identifying the machinery.
 There were immediate responses.
 It was suggested that the hoist was a Fairbanks Morse mine hoist driven by one of the company's gasoline fueled type "N" engines.
 A clue to the identification was the "tub" connected to the side of the engine.
 It was explained that this was a type of muffler used by the Fairbanks Morse Compay.

 Apparently Fairbanks Morse produced this hoist in several different sizes.
 Each had a different horsepower rating.
 A table was posted on the forum that showed the characteristics of each of the hoists.
-Unfortunately, the table was posted after our trip, so I was not sure how helpful the table would be.
+Unfortunately, the table was posted after our trip, so I was not sure how helpful it would be.
 As it turned out, the table was quite useful.

 The height listed for the 25hp hoist of 66" was familiar.
 I had actually measured the height of the flywheels and they were 66" tall.
 They were just a bit taller than my wife.
 The heights listed for the other machines were not close to that value.